tvdboom/ATOM/docs_sources/user_guide/data_cleaning.md

 model them in isolation.

 Use the [Decomposer][] class to remove trend and seasonality.
-It can be accessed from atom through the [decompose][atomclassifier-decompose] method.
+It can be accessed from atom through the [decompose][atomforecaster-decompose] method.

 !!! tip
     Use the [plot_decomposition][] method to visualize the trend,